revature-scalawags/rastal-project0/README.md

-# Hashtag Sentiments
+# Text analyzer

 **Rastal's Project 0**

-*Analyzes tweets with a given hashtag to see if they generally contain positive, negative, or neutral sentiments.*
+*Analyzes chunks of text from a TSV and determines the words that occur the most.*

 ### Compile